Photospheric emission from GRB 211211A altered by a strong radiation-mediated shock: Discussion

 \subsection{Physical scenario in GRB 211211A with different emission models}

-Both a photospheric (as demonstrated here) and a synchrotron framework \citep[][]{Gompertz23, Mei25} can fit the prompt observations of GRB 211211A well.
+Both a photospheric (as demonstrated here) and a synchrotron framework \citep[][]{Gompertz23, Mei25} can fit the prompt observations of GRB 211211A significantly better than the Band function.
+The reason for this is that the data is not well described by a single power law at low energies.
+Some type of additional curvature is needed and this is something that a marginally-fast cooling synchrotron spectrum and our RMS model can provide.
 However, the physical scenarios that they would occur in are fundamentally different.
 Moreover, both models have some limitations in terms of the plausibility and consistency of the inferred physical conditions.

 In a fast cooling synchrotron framework, $\gamma_m$ is the injection Lorentz factor and $\gamma_c$ is the cooling Lorentz factor, responsible for the peak energy, $E_p$, and the break energy, $E_c$, in the observed spectrum, respectively.
 Therefore, when both $E_p$ and $E_c$ can be inferred from the data, the ratio $\gamma_m / \gamma_c = \lr{E_p / E_c}^{1/2}$ is known \citep[since $E \propto \gamma^2$;][]{Rybicki_Lightman79}.
 Using the best-fit values for $E_p$ and $E_c$ as found by \citet{Mei25} gives an average value for this ratio as $\gamma_m / \gamma_c \sim 4$ during the main emission in GRB 211211A.
 Thus, the emitting particles were marginally fast cooling \citep[$\gamma_m \gtrsim \gamma_c$,][]{Daigne11}.